 Section 504 is not a special education plan.
 The school staff and parents should collaborate to help ensure that students are provided accommodations through general education.
 The exception to this standard is a student who has been determined eligible as having a disability under the Individuals with Disabilities Education Act (IDEA).
 Such a student could receive special education services under IDEA and accommodations required under Section 504.

 Each building has a Section 504 Coordinator.
 If your child has a disability, which “substantially limits one or more major life activities”, please contact your building Section 504 Coordinator for additional information regarding your child.
-The Section 504 District Coordinator is Michelle Ferris, Director Student Services.

 The Illinois State Board of Education has published a comprehensive guide to Understanding Special Education in Illinois.
 This guide can be accessed in both English and Spanish on the state website.
 District policies and procedures related to the Individuals with Disabilities Education Act are also available on District 204's Board of Education website.